home-assistant/architecture/adr/0005-code-formatting.md

 ## Consequences

 - We retain Flake8, but set `max-line-length = 88` and `ignore = E501, W503, E203` to `setup.cfg`.
 - We retain pylint, but disable all formatting checks and `wrong-import-order`.
-The import order it handled by `isort`.
+The import order is handled by `isort`.